 My day job for Evan was being his assistant for a Bruckheimer / Warner Brothers television show that was bizarrely short lived.
 I have done all kinds of work in LA- in commercials and most recently translation work for a production company that is making segments for PBS's This American Life.

 My experiences in the industry thus far are that you really do need a strong support system so as to not let things get you down.
 I was lucky to be protected by much of the politics of day to day production work by Evan.
-I am extremely glad to be in league with a trusted friend in Noam on our journey to bring Lucy Parsons and her depth back to these modern times for a modern audience.

 What exactly is your role in the Bitch Pack?
 Are you paid?
 How do you manage the work and your day job?
 As the ‘face’ of the Bitch Pack, what are the benefits for you?
 Do you think that your work with the Bitch Pack will affect your access to opportunities?
 Where does your personal support come from?